Barbara Karnes’ Self-Care Rituals for End-of-Life Workers

 S: We’ve talked about rituals of self-care that can help on a daily basis, but you also recommend them to create closure.
 Can you explain how they work?

-Maybe have a journal where you write down in the journal your patient’s name, the date of death and a sentence or two about that patient and family.
+BK: “We healthcare workers need some kind of closure so that we can move forward.
+Rituals and symbolic movement are what our mind and heart really respond to.
+If you are in the hospital, hospice, a doula, maybe have a journal where you write down in the journal your patient’s name, the date of death and a sentence or two about that patient and family.
 Or have a little special place at home where you have a candle.
-Make just a little tiny space and when you have a death, you come home, you light the candle and talk to the person that died and say ‘thank you for coming into my life and I wish you well on your journey’ and blow out the candle.”
+Make just a little tiny space and when you have a death, you come home, you light the candle and talk to the person that died and say, ‘Thank you for coming into my life and I wish you well on your journey’ and blow out the candle.”

 S: You write about the need to have someone in your life that you can “download” with.
 Can you tell me more about finding a trusted person to talk with?